StarKRE22/Atomic/Docs/Elements/Collections/IReadOnlyReactiveList.md

 }
 ```

-> [!NOTE]
-> Also, you can cast a read-only reactive list to a read-only reactive collection in order to subscribe to non-indexed addition and removal events.
+Also, you can cast a read-only reactive list to a read-only reactive collection in order to subscribe to non-indexed addition and removal events.
 These events notify you whenever an item is added or removed, without providing the specific index of the change.

 ```csharp
 // Assume we have a read-only reactive list